dropwizard/dropwizard/docs/source/manual/core.rst

 support, Jersey will automatically return a ``405 Method Not Allowed`` to the client.

-The return value of the method (in this case, a ``NotificationList`` instance) is then mapped to the :ref:`negotiated media type <man-core-resources-media-types>` this case, our resource only supports JSON, and so the ``NotificationList`` is serialized to JSON using Jackson.
+The return value of the method (in this case, a ``NotificationList`` instance) is then mapped to the :ref:`negotiated media type <man-core-resources-media-types>`.
+In this case, our resource only supports JSON, and so the ``NotificationList`` is serialized to JSON using Jackson.

 .. _man-core-resources-metrics: